tomar753ozi-sketch/Dynamic-Resistance-Spacetime-DRS-Theory/README.md

 # 16. Simplified One-Zone Numerical Model

-The current preliminary Python simulation uses a simplified one-zone compression model.
+The preliminary Python simulation uses a simplified one-zone compression model.

 The density evolution is prescribed as